Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 Stanley Hoover, PH.D.

-Director of the Online Clinical Mental Health Counseling Program, Assistant Dean of the School of Counseling, Coordinator of the Trauma Certificate Program, and Associate Professor of Counseling.
+Assistant Dean of the School of Counseling, Coordinator of the Trauma Certificate Program, and Associate Professor of Counseling.
 Licensed Professional Counselor, Nationally Certified Counselor, Certified Professional Counselor Supervisor.
-Ph.D., Counselor Education and Supervision, Mercer University; MA, Professional Counseling with specializations in Trauma Counseling and Counseling and Spirituality, Richmont Graduate University; BA, Psychology, Taylor University.
-Specializations: Relational psychodynamic theory and practice, developmental trauma, religious and spiritual coping in response to trauma, spiritually oriented psychotherapy, and clinical supervision.
-Member: ACA, ACES, SACES, LPCAGA, CAPS.
+Ph.D.
+Counselor Education, and Supervision, Mercer University; M.A., Professional Counseling with specializations in Trauma Counseling and Counseling and Spirituality, Richmont Graduate University; B.A.
+Psychology, Taylor University.
+Specializations: relational psychodynamic theory and practice, developmental trauma, religious and spiritual coping in response to trauma, spiritually oriented psychotherapy, and clinical supervision.
+Member: ACA, ACES, SACES, LPCAGA, CAPS

 Stanley Hoover, Ph.D.